kubevirt/user-guide/docs/architecture.md

 Once a VirtualMachineInstance is created, its state will be tracked via `status.created` and `status.ready` fields of the VirtualMachine.
-If a VirtualMachineInstance exists in the cluster, `status.created` will equal to `true`.
+If a VirtualMachineInstance exists in the cluster, `status.created` will equal `true`.
 If the VirtualMachineInstance is also ready, `status.ready` will equal `true` too.

 If a VirtualMachineInstance reaches a final state but the `spec.running`